Sleep Apnea - Weston, WI

 Dr. Bublik Talks About Sleep Apnea

-Sleep Apnea Treatment Weston, WI For patients suffering from sleep apnea, excessive sleepiness is just the tip of the iceberg.
+Our office provides effective sleep apnea treatment in Weston, WI.
+For patients suffering from sleep apnea, excessive sleepiness is just the tip of the iceberg.
 Left untreated, sleep apnea raises blood pressure, increases the risk for heart attack, and leads to memory loss or lack of concentration that may put your job or life on the line.
-Sleep apnea is the repeated cessation of breath for ten seconds or more during sleep.
+Sleep apnea is the repeated cessation of breathing for ten seconds or more during sleep.
 These repeated incidences of breathlessness interrupt sleep as patients are awakened to restart breathing.
 The cumulative effect of waking multiple times, even if the person doesn’t remember, is detrimental to health.
 There are two main types of sleep apnea: central and obstructive.
 Central is a more rare form of sleep apnea that occurs when the brain fails to signal the body to inhale during sleep, and it typically occurs as a result of stroke and traumatic brain injury.
 The more common form is obstructive sleep apnea, and this is the type the team at Dental Visions treats.

 Obstructive Sleep Apnea

 Obstructive sleep apnea or OSA is caused when the airway is fully or partially blocked during sleep.
 This can happen due to sinus inflammation if a patient is sick or suffers from allergies, but for patients who consistently suffer from OSA, the culprit is typically the jaw.
 When patients relax their jaw during sleep, muscles, joints, or fat shift towards the throat blocking the airway.